 - 1 sleeve honey Graham Crackers, crumbled

-- Preheat oven to 350 degrees, and grease a 9x13 cake pan.
+- Preheat your oven to 350 degrees, and lightly grease a 9x13 cake pan.
 Set aside.

-- In a large bowl, prepare cake mix according to directions on the box.
+- In a large bowl, prepare the cake mix according to the directions on the box.

-- Once cake has fully baked, using a skewer or wooden spoon handle, poke several holes in baked cake.
-Let cool.
+- Once the cake has fully baked, using a skewer or wooden spoon handle, poke several holes in the cake.

 - Immediately pour the pudding mixture over cooled cake, making sure to get the mixture into the holes.